diegomarquez/game-builder/README.md

     - Rename heriarchy folders errors (Layer -> Group)
     - Add gb.js error to error page

-- Add game-objects in each viewport to activity display

 - Add alpha to matrix_3x3.js

 - Move repeated code from every main.js into game.js

-- Shared Renderers.
+- Shared Renderers and components.
 Share logic which does not need to keep state.
+- Different renderers on different viewports

+- Update main.js template in generator

+- Build docs, tag, deploy website

 - Do a simple game and get this over with for fucks sake!
     - Something like Galaga, with a boss.